The Trust Variable: Your Advantage in an Uncertain Market

 Marketing can:

-- Share recurring themes with customer experience and ops teams
+• Share recurring themes with customer experiences and ops teams

 Extend Marketing’s Role Beyond the Funnel

 Marketing isn’t just about lead gen anymore.
-It plays a crucial role across the entire customer journey.
+It has an essential influence across the entire customer journey across the entire customer journey.

 Ways to keep delivering: